ustwo/mastermind/README.md

 ### HTTPS Connections

-If you plan to intercept HTTPS connections, check the [mitmproxy docs](http://docs.mitmproxy.org/en/stable/certinstall.html) to install their CA certificates. **If you don't install them in _every_ device you want to use, your HTTPS requests will not be properly intercepted.**
+If you plan to intercept HTTPS connections, check the [mitmproxy docs](http://docs.mitmproxy.org/en/stable/certinstall.html) to install their CA certificates. **If you don't install them in _every_ device and simulator/emulator you want to use, your HTTPS requests will not be properly intercepted.**

 Even with that in place, keep in mind there are issues with